 Tgbe editor: Modify the following paragraph as follows (#fix):

-When a link that was previously disabled becomes enabled for a non-AP MLD after successful TTLM negotiation with TID-To-Link Mapping Request/Response frames transmitted on that link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the (Re)Association Response frame, is active mode.
+When a link that was previously disabled becomes enabled for a non-AP MLD after successful TTLM negotiation with TID-To-Link Mapping Request/Response frames transmitted on that link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the TID-To-Link Mapping Response frame , is active mode.

-When a link that was previously disabled becomes enabled for a non-AP MLD after successful TTLM negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the (Re)Association Response frame, is power save mode, and its power state is doze.
+When a link that was previously disabled becomes enabled for a non-AP MLD after successful TTLM negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the TID-To-Link Mapping Response frame , is power save mode, and its power state is doze.

 9.4.2.35 Neighbor Report element